BransonGitomeh/godot_animation_tests/readme.md

 Please use the video on the page to know how to use it to export the final gltf files that are structured in a way that godot can pick them up and make them avalable in teh scene tree

 ### Landscape Workflow Tools
+For land, we need a vexel based landscape generation tool, and since godot doesnt have an inbuilt one, we use this plugin https://github.com/Zylann/godot_terrain_plugin to make the landscape.

+We also write our own vertext shaders to show different materials based on height.

+//todo: load heightmaps from network and cache them locally

+### Asset placement for assets on the landscape